 It's a great time to go into the dental field.
-The Bureau of Labor Statistics predicts dentist jobs will grow 19 percent from 2016 to 2026, which is much faster than the average of all other occupations.
-Dental assistants and dental hygienists are expected to match this growth as well, at rates of 19 percent and 20 percent respectively.
+The Bureau of Labor Statistics predicts dentist jobs will grow 19% from 2016 to 2026, which is much faster than the average of all other occupations.
+Dental assistants and dental hygienists are expected to match this growth as well, at rates of 19% and 20% respectively.

 Integrative Medicine Job Skills

-Integrative medicine is a holistic approach to treating patients, using a combination of traditional and nonconventional medicines and therapies.
+Integrative medicine is a holistic approach to treating patients.
+It uses a combination of traditional and nonconventional medicines and therapies.
 These jobs are part of treating the patient as a whole, not just trying to solve one disease or symptom.